Barriers of Minority Communities in Accessing Mental Health Services in the UK

 Abstract

 The proposed research is about identifying the barriers that individuals from minority communities experience when trying to access mental health services in the UK.
 The purpose of the study is to show that minority communities cannot obtain the same level of quality mental health services as compared to the dominant white majority.
 The study aims at identifying those barriers through multiple perspectives, and that is why the Systems Theory was selected as the theoretical basis of the study.
 The literature review identified three major themes which are racism and discrimination, cultural views on mental health issues and communication and linguistic barriers.
 The population will comprise of individuals from minority groups, and stratified sampling will be used which will divide the population into strata based on culture and ethnicity.
 The primary data collection procedures that will be used are surveys, questionnaires, and face to face to face interviews.
 The study will benefit health and social care since it will identify the barriers that minority communities face when accessing mental healthcare services.
-Additionally, the identification of the restrictions will help to formulate policies that will combat the obstacles or mitigate their effects.
+Additionally, the identification of the restrictions will help to formulate policies that will combat the obstacles or mitigate their effects, providing valuable insights for healthcare dissertation help.

 Introduction